SubAssist: Building Trade Office Automation Product

 Success metrics ($25m company):

-• 3-day reduction in the time required to estimate new projects from 5 to 2 days
+• Reduced the time to estimate new projects from five days to two

 HomeBack to Products